Begins Tuesday, January 10th, 2023

-Class will meet weekly via Zoom on Mondays, 7:00PM - 9:00PM Mountain Standard Time (starting at 6PM PST, 8PM CST, 9PM EST).
+Class will meet weekly via Zoom on Tuesday, 7:00PM - 9:00PM Mountain Standard Time (starting at 6PM PST, 8PM CST, 9PM EST).

 Any questions about this class?
 Use the Chat Button (lower left) to talk with us.